- Swiss testing laboratory

 Application

-- Fabric samples are loaded in a launderometer with detergent and steel balls to simulate five home launderings.
+- Fabric samples are introduced into a launderometer adding detergent and steel balls to replicate five home laundering cycles.

-- After rinsing and drying, the specimens are assessed for fading and staining against control standards using gray scales
+- After rinsing and drying, the specimens are observed for fading and staining against control standards using gray scales

-- Ensures textiles meet quality standards for durability and color retention after repeated washings
+- Helps to verify if textiles meet quality standards for durability and color retention after repeated washings

 Turnaround Time